arestrom/refreeze/README.md

 -   Rename the `.ico` as needed.
 There should be no need to edit the other files.
 You will only need to edit the `run.vbs` if 32-bit R is needed.
 In that case the text of the `run.vbs` script will be `R-Portable\App\R-Portable\bin\i386\R.exe` instead of `R-Portable\App\R-Portable\bin\x64\R.exe`.

--   Edit a copy of the `flight_proof.iss` Inno Setup script, or similar, and rename as needed to the application name.
+-   Download and install [Inno Setup](http://www.jrsoftware.org/isinfo.php).
+Then edit a copy of the `flight_proof.iss` Inno Setup script, or similar, and rename as needed to the application name.

--   In the `AppID` field, highlight all but the first curly brace, and under `Tools` click on the `Generate GUID` option.
+-   Double-click on the `app_name.iss` file to open `Inno Setup`.
+In the `AppID` field, highlight all but the first curly brace, and under `Tools` click on the `Generate GUID` option.
 This will overwrite the section with a new GUID.

--   To create the executable click on `Build – Compile`.
+-   To create the application installer, click on `Build – Compile`.
 An executable installer will be created in your application directory.

 -   After compiling and installing the application, try running.
 In case the application fails to load, navigate to the `out.txt` folder in the App directory that the installer created, for example: `C:\data\Intertidal\Apps\FlightProof\out.txt`.
 The `out.txt` file will indicate any errors encountered and will identify any packages that are still not present...or that failed to load.
 Only one package at a time will fail, so in the past, before using the `pak` package, multiple iterations were typically needed to identify all missing packages.